void-linux/void-docs/src/contributing/index.md

 in the void-docs repository.

-If you have any questions, feel free to ask them via IRC in #voidlinux on irc.freenode.net, or in [the voidlinux subreddit](https://reddit.com/r/voidlinux).
+If you have any questions, feel free to ask them via IRC in #voidlinux on irc.libera.chat, or in [the voidlinux subreddit](https://reddit.com/r/voidlinux).

 ## Usage Statistics